Nicolás Maduro: Reward increases

 After Maduro was inaugurated for a third term on 10 January 2025, the US State Department announced that the reward against Maduro was increased from $15 million to $25 million.
-National Security Council spokesperson John Kirby said that the decision to raise the bounty as part of "a concerted message of solidarity with the Venezuelan people," meant "to further elevate international efforts to maintain pressure on Maduro and his representatives."
+National Security Council spokesperson John Kirby said that the decision to raise the bounty as part of "a concerted message of solidarity with the Venezuelan people", meant "to further elevate international efforts to maintain pressure on Maduro and his representatives".
 Secretary of State Antony Blinken said that the US "does not recognize Nicolas Maduro as the president of Venezuela" and a US Treasury Under Secretary, Bradley Smith, added that the US stood with its "likeminded partners" in "solidarity with the people's vote for new leadership and rejects Maduro's fraudulent claim of victory".

+US Attorney General Pam Bondi's August 2025 announcement that the reward for Maduro's arrest has increased to $50 million.

 The reward was increased again to $50 million on 7 August 2025, with Attorney General Pam Bondi accusing Maduro of collaborating with foreign terrorist organizations, such as Tren de Aragua, the Sinaloa Cartel, and the Cartel of the Suns, to bring deadly violence to the United States.
-In a video message, Bondi described Maduro as one of the "world's most notorious narco-traffickers" and a "threat to national security," which prompted the reward to be doubled.
-She concluded, "Under President Trump's leadership, Maduro will not escape justice, and he will be held accountable for his despicable crimes," before providing the public with a hotline number to report tips to the Drug Enforcement Administration.
+In a video message, Bondi described Maduro as one of the "world's most notorious narco-traffickers" and a "threat to national security", which prompted the reward to be doubled.
+She concluded, "Under President Trump's leadership, Maduro will not escape justice, and he will be held accountable for his despicable crimes", before providing the public with a hotline number to report tips to the Drug Enforcement Administration.

 In a Fox News interview, Bondi stated that the DOJ had seized approximately $700 million in assets linked to Maduro.
 The assets allegedly included multiple luxury homes in Florida, a mansion in the Dominican Republic, private jets, vehicles, a horse farm, jewelry, and large sums of cash.
 Bondi described Maduro's government as an "organized crime operation" that continued to function despite the seizures.

 This led to mockery of Bondi and the Trump administration on social media, with the phrase "He's in Venezuela" trending on Twitter.
-Some users claimed it was a deliberate distraction from the controversy surrounding the Jeffrey Epstein client list.
-Venezuelan Foreign Minister Yván Gil dismissed the announcement as a "crude political propaganda operation," adding that he was not surprised given Bondi's failure to deliver the client list of the convicted sex offender Jeffrey Epstein.
-Venezuelan Vice President Delcy Rodríguez dismissed Bondi's allegations as a "shameless," accusing her of staging a "cardboard cutout" performance to continue a "ridiculous and cheap show" against Maduro.
+Some internet users claimed it was a deliberate distraction from the controversy surrounding the Jeffrey Epstein client list.
+Venezuelan Foreign Minister Yván Gil dismissed the announcement as a "crude political propaganda operation", adding that he was not surprised given Bondi's failure to deliver the client list of the convicted sex offender Jeffrey Epstein.

+Venezuelan Vice President Delcy Rodríguez dismissed Bondi's allegations as a "shameless", accusing her of staging a "cardboard cutout" performance to continue a "ridiculous and cheap show" against Maduro.
 Rodríguez further claimed that Bondi was not in her right mind, suggesting that the Epstein case was keeping her up at night.
 Maduro, for his part, dared Trump to arrest him during a nationally televised speech and warned American leaders not to even attempt such an action, saying it would provoke a response that could also lead to the end of the American empire.